spursy/llm-the-hard-way/deepseek/recipe.md

 `

 `
-The outputs of unnnamed speciallist reasining model can be used to train a model general model that can also do other, non-reasoning tasks, to the level users expect from a LLM.
+The outputs of unnamed specialist reasoning model can be used to train a model general model that can also do other, non-reasoning tasks, to the level users expect from a LLM.
 `

-#### 3. Creating reasoning models with large-scale refinforcement learning (RL)
+#### 3. Creating reasoning models with large-scale reinforcement learning (RL)

-##### 3.1 Large-Scale Ressoning-Oriented Reinforcement Learning（R1-Zero）
+##### 3.1 Large-Scale Reasoning-Oriented Reinforcement Learning (R1-Zero)

 - RL is used to create the interim reasoning model
 - This model is then used to generate the SFT reasoning examples
 - DeepSeek-R1-Zero is used to create the interim model
-- R1-Zero is special because it is able to excel at reasioning tasks without having a labeled SFT training set (Its training goes dirctly from a pre-trained base model through a RL training peocess, not SFT step)
+- R1-Zero is special because it is able to excel at reasoning tasks without having a labeled SFT training set (Its training goes directly from a pre-trained base model through a RL training process, not SFT step)

 ![deepseek-r1-zero](../pics/deepseek-r1-zero.png)

 **Data has always been the fuel for ML mode capability, How can this model depart from this history?**

-- Modern base model have crossed a certain threadhold of quality and capability (this base model was trained on 14.8 trillion high-quality tokens)
+- Modern base model have crossed a certain threshold of quality and capability (this base model was trained on 14.8 trillion high-quality tokens)
 - Reasoning problems, in contrast to general chat or writing requests, can be automatically verified or labeled

-**Example: Automatic Verification of a Reasioning Problem**
+**Example: Automatic Verification of a Reasoning Problem**

 `
 Write python code that takes a list of numbers, returns them in a sorted order, but also adds 42 at the start.
 `

-A question like this lends itself to many ways of automatic verifaction.
+A question like this lends itself to many ways of automatic verification.

 - A software linter can check if the completion is proper python code or not
 - Executing the python code to see if it even runs
 - Other modern coding LLMs can create unit tests to verify the desired behavior
-- Measuring execution time and making the training process perfer more performant solution over other solutions - even if they're correct python programs that solve the issue
+- Measuring execution time and making the training process prefer more performant solution over other solutions - even if they're correct python programs that solve the issue

 **Example：**